 You can use 128kbps is enough if you are using a player with headphones and you don’t listen too much to music.
 But if you want better sound quality audio without making it a large file, try using a bitrate of 256kbps.

 Can I convert MP4 to MP3?

-If you are trying to extract the audio from an MP4 and convert it to MP3, yes, you can convert MP4 to MP3.
-You can use 4Easysoft Total Video Converter for an easier way to finish the conversion if you have multiple files to convert.
+Yes, of course.
+You can extract the audio from an MP4 and convert it to MP3.
+Compatible with Windows and Mac, 4Easysoft Total Video Converter is an easier way to finish the conversion if you have multiple files to convert.